 At the local level, Ninjas have a militia usually hired by the temples, responsible for keeping the peace and maintaining general order.
 Usually called "the watch" or the city watch, they are mostly known for patrolling and making sure anyone fighting has a valid reason.
 They will also step in, if it appears one combatant has a very obvious advantage over the other (such as a young man attacking an elderly woman).
 The watch can also be called whenever there is a disagreement which needs to be solved without violence.

 The army is under the direct command of the emperor; but soldiers, weapons, and equipment are provided by the houses.
 This is done as part of taxation, meaning only the rich pay for the military.
 Each house is given a quota based on its wealth, but houses can earn respect by going well above and beyond.

-Each house is responsible for equipping its own soldiers as well as providing supply wagons, horses, ships, whatever else it needs.
-Smalelr houses that cannot afford warships of their own will usually attach their soldiers to a larger house for transport.
-The Imperial House also fields a milliary force of it's own, which sets the standard the other houses are meant to follow.
+Each house is responsible for equipping its own soldiers as well as providing supply wagons, horses, ships, and whatever else it needs.
+Smaller houses that cannot afford warships of their own will usually attach their soldiers to a larger house for transport.
+The Imperial House also fields a military force of its own, which sets the standard the other houses are meant to follow.

 The Ninja calendar is fraught with difficulties.
 Officially speaking, they count dates from the year in which the current emperor began his reign.
 This creates serious issues, since news of a new emperor coming to power may take months or even years to reach some of the outlying provinces, leading to inaccurate dates.
 When a new emperor comes to power, he ascends the throne immediately, so only dates within the capitol are known to be accurate.